The Mystery of Edwin Drood (musical): Murderers

-Characters
+If, although not likely, the audience chooses Jasper as the murderer, Durdles does not interrupt and a second confession is not performed.
+(Some theaters will not count Jasper's votes, to make sure that there is a twist).

+Notable casts

-As Drood is metatheatrical, the characters of the play The Mystery of Edwin Drood are played by actors of the "Music Hall Royale", within the production.
-The following are the dual roles each cast member plays.
-The actress portraying Miss Alice Nutting/Edwin Drood also performs the role of Dick Datchery up until the Voting portion of the evening.
-However, this is merely a "bit" within the context of The Music Hall Royale – Miss Nutting only portrays Datchery due to a contractual obligation for her to appear in both acts of the play.
-Ultimately, the audience decides who Dick Datchery is within the confines of Dickens' story.
+As Drood is metatheatrical, the characters of the play The Mystery of Edwin Drood are performed by actors of the fictional "Music Hall Royale" within the production: a play-within-a-play.
+The following are the dual (or more) roles each cast member plays.
+The actress portraying Miss Alice Nutting/Edwin Drood also performs the role of Dick Datchery up until the voting portion of the evening.
+However, this is merely a "bit" within the context of The Music Hall Royale – Miss Nutting only portrays Datchery, the Chairman explains, due to a contractual obligation for her to appear in both acts of the play.
+Ultimately, the audience decides the true identity of Dick Datchery is within the confines of Dickens' story.